kwabenasapong/openpldoc/manual/source/creating_service.rst

 reason.
 Once you add your images to the :ref:`media-manager` hold the :kbd:`Ctrl` key on your keyboard and click each image you want to add as a group.
 As you click the images they will remain highlighted.
-When you are done with your selections you can either click the + icon above the images or, click on one of the highlighted images, hold the mouse button and drag them over to the Service Manager side and place them where you need them.
+When you are done with your selections you can either click the |buttons_add| icon above the images or, click on one of the highlighted images, hold the mouse button and drag them over to the Service Manager side and place them where you need them.

 .. image:: pics/service_images.png